Topics Map > DoIT Help Desk

 For questions and technical support, please Get Help from DoIT.

-For a list of Internet service providers in Wisconsin, as well as financial resources for obtaining services, please see Remote Working and Learning - Home Internet Guide.
+For a list of Internet service providers in Wisconsin, as well as financial resources for obtaining services, please see Remote Working and Learning - Home Internet Service Providers Guide.

 When working remotely, safety and security are of the utmost importance.
-Please be sure to keep your operating system up to date, use Symantec Endpoint Protection software, enable your firewall, use strong passwords, and enable multi-factor authentication.
+Please be sure to keep your operating system up to date, use Antivirus software, enable your firewall, use strong passwords, and enable multi-factor authentication.
 For further details on how to stay safe while working remotely please see this document: How to Stay Safe Online While Accessing Campus Remotely.

-The Office of Cybersecurity recommends downloading our free anti-virus software, Symantec Endpoint Protection.
+The Office of Cybersecurity recommends downloading these free anti-virus software options: Recommended Antivirus Solutions & Cybersecurity Roadmap

 Use WiscVPN - GlobalProtect to create a secure connection between your computer and campus.